kubernetes-sigs/kustomize/examples/wordpress/README.md

 ```

 ### Download patch for WordPress
-In the new kustomization, we apply a patch for wordpress deployment.
+In the new kustomization, apply a patch for wordpress deployment.
 The patch does two things
 - Add an initial container to show the mysql service name
-- Add environment variable for mysql database so that wordpress can connect to it
+- Add environment variable that allow wordpress to find the mysql database

 <!-- @downloadPatch @test -->
 ```